derekr/diy-client-example/readme.md

 }
 ```

-That is the most basic way to fetch data from the DIY API!
+That is the most basic way to get data from the DIY API!
 Once
 you have this down try and guess how to fetch some skill data.
 If you need
-some help figuring out the skill uri check [docs.diy.org](http://docs.diy.org).
+some help figuring out the skill `uri` check [docs.diy.org](http://docs.diy.org).

 # More Requests